 This example shows how to provide a function or script name as the fitting model in the Curve Fitter app.
 Define a function in a file and use it to fit a curve.

 function y = piecewiseLine(x,a,b,c,d,k) % PIECEWISELINE A line made of two pieces % that is not continuous. y = zeros(size(x)); % This example includes a for-loop and if statement % purely for example purposes. for i = 1:length(x) if x(i) < k y(i) = a + b.* x(i); else y(i) = c + d.* x(i); end end end

 Save the file on the MATLAB path.

-Define some data and open the Curve Fitting app.
+Define some data and open the Curve Fitter app.

-yin the X data and Y data lists.
+yin the X data and Y data lists, respectively.
+Enter

-The Curve Fitting app creates a fit using your function.
+The Curve Fitter app creates a fit using your function.

 fittype as an input to